© HansWurst76, Flickr

 question must be asked: are Tottenham Hotspur legitimate title contenders?

-Other than Manchester City and Manchester United,
+Other than Manchester City Manchester

 Tottenham's early